Do you need mobile phone insurance?

 You might not get a new replacement phone

-If you’re looking to insure your teenage son or daughter’s phone, you may struggle to find cover for them if they are under 16 (or 18 in some cases).
+If you’re looking to insure your teenage son or daughter’s phone, you might struggle to find cover for them if they’re under 16 (or 18 in some cases).

 Is mobile phone insurance value for money?